 - Run highly personalized marketing campaigns

-Like Thinkific, Teachable also offers excellent data analytics solutions and a wealth of actionable business insights.
+Like Thinkific, Teachable also offers excellent data analytics solutions and actionable business insights.

-It has all the analytics integrations to provide you with the tools you need to track progress and keep your students motivated.
+It has all the analytics integrations to provide the tools you need to track progress and keep your students motivated.

 For instance, Teachable’s comprehensive dashboard allows you to track student sign-ups and revenue in a specific period.